| ALBUM COVER |

 Fine backing vocals

-on "Dixie Chicken" (and other songs?) for Little Feat's classic
+on "Dixie Chicken" and "Fat Man In The Bathtub" for Little Feat's classic

 album.
-Bonnie Raitt is another welcome voice here.
+Bonnie Raitt is another welcome voice here too.

 top |